 Wrapping Things Up: How Many NBA Teams are in Canada?

 However, outside of the NBA, Canada has a history rooted in basketball.
 The actual game of basketball was created by a Canadian man, Dr. James Naismith, at a YMCA in Massachusetts.
-How could a community not have pride in a sport that was created by one of their own?
+How could a community not have pride in a sport created by one of their own?

 Did you find this article helpful?
 Then you may also like our post on how many NBA teams are in California.